vintlang/vintlang/repl/docs/en/arrays.md

-# Arrays in Nuru
+# Arrays in vint

-Arrays in Nuru are versatile data structures that can hold multiple items, including different types such as numbers, strings, booleans, functions, and null values.
-This page covers various aspects of arrays, including how to create, manipulate, and iterate over them using Nuru's built-in keywords and methods.
+Arrays in vint are versatile data structures that can hold multiple items, including different types such as numbers, strings, booleans, functions, and null values.
+This page covers various aspects of arrays, including how to create, manipulate, and iterate over them using vint's built-in keywords and methods.

 ## Creating Arrays